HOW SUPPORT WORKS

 • A replacement for medical, psychiatric or allied health care

-If support outside Amanda’s scope is needed, referrals to other appropriate services or professionals may be recommended.
+If support outside Amanda's scope is needed, referrals to other appropriate professionals or services may be recommended.